cs-ed/edtech-plan-kanwarsingh1/README.md

 well as any software the instructor will use.
 This should include any software installed as well as any online services.

+The software the students will be using is Scratch.
+They will use their school email accounts to register and begin watching tutorials and exploring other Scratch projects that have been made public.
+Students will then move onto working on creating their own projects.
+Direct instruction will include a model for them to follow and offer sample codes.
+If students are less familiar they can work in a group and for those that are advanced can generate thier own code.
 ### Hardware Specifications

 Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.

+All students will beed their computors, monitors, mouse, keyboards and can use headphones if they choose to (for sound purposes).
 ### Application

 Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.

+Utilizing the resources in class, students will have access to everything they need in order to construct their Scratch projects.
+In class activity will include an "I do, we do, you do" model and will follow with guided instruction until the majority of the class gets more comfortable.
+Students will then switch to working more and more independently.
+Evidence based practices will include providing a low stress environment and scaffolding opportunities as students will have the option to work together and the due dates can be adjusted by 2 days (Schulte-Korne, 2016).

+Schulte-Körne G. (2016).
+Mental Health Problems in a School Setting in Children and Adolescents.
+Deutsches Arzteblatt international, 113(11), 183–190. https://doi.org/10.3238/arztebl.2016.0183
 ### Impacts

 How will the technology help *all* students learn?
 In this section, you can also